Growth of regular partitions 4: strong regularity and the pairs partition: Upper Bounds

-The proof of Theorem \ref{thm:main2} in \cite{Terry.2022} works by grouping together elements in $\calP_2$ to obtain a much smaller number of edge colors.
-We next prove an analogue of this, Proposition \ref{prop:mainL} below, via a similar argument.
-The proof of Proposition \ref{prop:mainL} follows the proof of Theorem 3.1 of \cite{Terry.2022} very closely, to the extent that we will omit several steps in the argument that are essentially identical.
+We next prove an analogue of Proposition \ref{prop:main2} for constant growth, Proposition \ref{prop:mainL} below.
+The hypothesis of small $\VC_2$-dimension in Proposition \ref{prop:main2} is replaced by a bound on the $G$-dimension of all $G\in \textrm{Irr}(K)$ for some constant $K$.
+The proof of Proposition \ref{prop:mainL} follows the proof of Proposition \ref{prop:main2} very closely, to the extent that we will omit several steps in the argument that are identical.